This post may contain affiliate links. Please read our disclosure policy.

 You can make the filling any color you like, especially if you have a color theme for your party.
 Today I made light blue and light pink.
 As you can see, you can even add different colored pearls.
 No matter what, they will look adorable!

-Using a frosting or butter knife, add the frosting to the underside of one Madeline cookie.
-Make the layer of frosting thicker toward the opening of the seashell and thinner where the two Madeline cookies will come together.
+Using a frosting or butter knife, add the frosting to the underside of one Madeleine cookie.
+Make the layer of frosting thicker toward the opening of the seashell and thinner where the two Madeleine cookies will come together.
 This will help give the cookies that perfect seashell shape before adding the edible pearls.

 Seashell Pearl Cookies